 Variations in crime trends: crime survey data and police recorded crime figures in England & Wales and Northern Ireland.
 An analysis of variation in crime trends looking at comparable crime categories between the Crime Survey for England and Wales (CSEW) and the police recorded crime series for England and Wales was conducted by the Office for National Statistics.
-This was initially published in January 2013, with updated analysis available in the User Guide to Crime Statistics for England and Wales (opens in a new window).
+This was initially published in January 2013, with updated analysis available in the User Guide to Crime Statistics for England and Wales Chapter which can be accessed through the ONS website in Crime and justice methodology - User guides (opens in a new window).
 This work identified a divergence in the trends between the two sets of figures, with the police recorded crime figures showing larger falls in crime.
 This raised questions about the quality of the police recorded crime figures and was one of the issues that led to the UK Statistics Authority removing the National Statistics designation from the police recorded crime figures in England and Wales.